An active Transverse Energy Filter based on microstructured Si-PIN diodes with an angular-selective detection efficiency: Introduction

-Although KATRIN's background has been reduced by a factor of two after restricting the volume of the magnetic flux tube between the highest potential and detector~\cite{ref:SAP}, the background level in KATRIN is still an order of magnitude higher than anticipated.
-A significant fraction of this background is assumed to be created by ionized Rydberg atoms and autoionizing states.
-In reference~\cite{Gauda_2022}, the possibility for background reduction via an active Transverse Energy Filter (aTEF) based on a microchannel plate design was introduced.
-Here, \ChW{motivated by successful etching results through silicon detectors for connecting front and back sides \cite{Garcia-Sciveres:2017ymt}}, an alternative version using microstructured Si-PIN diodes, the silicon aTEF (Si-aTEF), is discussed.
+Although KATRIN's background has been reduced already significantly~\cite{ref:SAP}, the background level in KATRIN is still an order of magnitude higher than anticipated.
+In reference~\cite{Gauda_2022}, the possibility for background reduction at the KATRIN experiment making use of the different angular distributions via an active Transverse Energy Filter (aTEF) based on a microchannel plate design was introduced.
+Motivated by successful etching results through silicon detectors for connecting front and back sides \cite{Garcia-Sciveres:2017ymt}, we investigated an alternative version of such an angular-differentiating detection concept using microstructured Si-PIN diodes, the silicon aTEF (Si-aTEF).
+Since microstructuring silicon PIN diodes could be very interesting for other applications, in particular for low-energy rare-event searches, we describe our idea and the corresponding investigations in this paper.
 The following section provides an introduction to the idea of a microstructured Si-PIN diode as angular-selective electron detector.
 Si-aTEF prototypes were fabricated at the Münster Nanofabrication Facility (MNF)\footnote{Münster Nanofabrication Facility, University of Münster, Busso-Peus-Str.10, 48149 Münster, Germany}.
 The applied procedure of the fabrication of Si-aTEFs is introduced in sec. \ref{sec:fabrication}.
 Sec.~\ref{sec:measurements} presents proof-of-principle measurements with the aTEF prototypes at a test stand in Münster.
 In contrast to typical detector fabrication processes, a photoresist required for microstructuring is kept on the test samples during the measurements.
 Test results regarding a possible performance improvement via removal of the resist combined with an additional surface-passivation step are discussed in sec. \ref{sec:passivation}, followed by a conclusion and outlook in sec. \ref{sec:summary}.